tiby312/dinotree_alg/readme.md

-Actual invariants of the tree:
-	every bot belongs to only one node. every node is sorted along an axis that alternates with each level in the tree all the bots in a node intersect with its divider. all the bots to the left of a node's divider can be found somewhere in its left child, and ditto for right. every node keeps track of the range within which all its bots live in along its partitioning axis.

-	technical:
-	each node of the tree is laid out in memory in bfs order in contiguous memory. each node has variable size. it contains the divider, and the containing range, and also all the bots within that node, all in contiguous memory. each node's children are pointed to via mutable references.
+## The Data Structure

+Here is the outline of the usecase of this crate.
+#step0   - have a list of bots
+	xxxxxxxx
+#step1  - create a list of pointers to those bots
+	xxxxxxxx
+	^^^^^^^^
+	pppppppp
+#step2 - perform the element swap intensive creation a kdtree using the pointers.

+#step3 - construct the dynamic tree in one contiguous block of memory.
+		 copy all the bots belonging to each node into the dyn tree. now the tree is laid out in memory for fast querying.

+#step4 - query the tree for colliding pairs

 Every bot will be copied twice.
 Once into the dyntree, and once out.
 I believe the cost of two copiess is worth the benefit from removing a layer of indirection when querying a tree.
 Note that there is a layer of indirection when rebalancing the tree.
 The algorithms have different properties.
 Rebalancing requires a lot of swapping, Query requires a lot of reading and iterating through the tree.